Scythian Mythology

 Right: The shape of the tree of life in the Chuvash emblem and flag.

 Larissa Krushelnits'ka believes that these motives tend to be a type of late Komariv culture (Ibid, 156).
-Continuity of Komariv (15-12 century BC.), Vysotska (11 – 7 century BC.), and Chornolis cultures she stressed repeatedly in his writings.
+Continuity of Komariv (15-12 century BC.), Vysotska (11 – 7 century BC.), and Chornolis cultures she repeated in her writings.

-From the above, it can be concluded that the Scythian mythology is better deciphered by means of the Chuvash language and traditions.
-One can only wonder of the conservatism of the human mind, when time and again we find statements that the Scythians were the ancestors of modern-day Ossetians.
-Indeed, inscrutable Thy ways, O Lord.
+From the above, it can be concluded that Scythian mythology is better deciphered using the Chuvash language and traditions.
+One can only wonder about the conservatism of the human mind when we find repeated statements that the Scythians were the ancestors of modern-day Ossetians.